Multivalue AD attributes are not displayed in email signatures

 This problem affects users in hybrid environments in which local AD attributes are synced to Office 365 via Azure AD Connect.

 This issue is related to Azure AD only – it's not connected to our software.
 Although it is possible to sync multivalue attributes from an on-premises Active Directory, currently there is no way to use them either across Microsoft 365 (as stated in this Microsoft's article) or by any third-party applications.
 Microsoft does not share information if and when there will be a fix to support multivalue attributes.
-There is no solution or workaround as of now.
+There is no official solution as of now.

 To check if an Active Directory attribute is single-valued or multivalued, you need to: